Natsu235/rom-checker/README.md

 python -m pip install cx_Freeze --upgrade
 ```

-When you're done, simply run the "setup.bat" file to build the project.
+When you're done, simply run the "build.bat" file to build the project.